NathanPaynter/Sqs-Page-Transition/README.md

 # Setup

-__IMPORTANT NOTE:__ It is recommended to turn off AJAX Loading if your template has it, as it may cause issues with the page fading.
-These page transitions are intended to give sites without AJAX Loading a smoother page transition.
+__IMPORTANT NOTE:__ It is recommended to use AJAX loading if your template has it for the best user experience.
+This solution is designed for templates that don't currently have AJAX Loading.

 ## Consumer Platform